-Governing bodies have a strategic leadership responsibility for the school's safeguarding arrangements.
-The governing body will appoint a senior board level (or equivalent) Governor Safeguarding Lead to monitor the effectiveness of this policy in conjunction with the full governing board.
+The Local Advisory Board has a strategic leadership responsibility for Hospital and Outreach Education safeguarding arrangements.
+The Local Advisory Board will appoint a senior board level (or equivalent) Member Safeguarding Lead to monitor the effectiveness of this policy in conjunction with the full governing board.
 This is always a different person from the DSL.
-The Governor Safeguarding Lead is Eric Anakwa.
+The Board member who is the Safeguarding Lead is Cath Kltchen.

-Governors will ensure that there are mechanisms in place to assist staff in understanding and discharging their statutory safeguarding roles and responsibilities.
-Governors will ensure that the school is working with local safeguarding partners and that the school contributes to multi-agency working, adhering to Working Together to Safeguard Children (2018).
-All governors will read KCSIE (2023), and a record will be kept of this.
+The Local Advisory Board will ensure that there are mechanisms in place to assist staff in understanding and discharging their statutory safeguarding roles and responsibilities.
+The Local Advisory Board will ensure that the school is working with local safeguarding partners and that the school contributes to multi-agency working, adhering to Working Together to Safeguard Children (2018).
+All board members will read KCSIE (2023) and a record will be kept of this.

-Part 2 of KCSIE (2023) sets out the responsibilities of governing bodies and our school governors will adhere to this guidance at all times.
-As part of these responsibilities the governors will;
+Part 2 of KCSIE (2023) sets out the responsibilities of governing bodies and Hospital and Outreach Education's Local Advisory Board will adhere to this guidance at all times.
+As part of these responsibilities the Local Advisory Board will;